apache/cassandra/doc/source/configuration/cassandra_config_file.rst

 ``dynamic_snitch_update_interval_in_ms``
 ----------------------------------------

-controls how often to perform the more expensive part of host score calculation
+Controls how often to perform the more expensive part of host score calculation.

 *Default Value:* 100